mcaro01/deep-learning-challenge/README.md

   1. Save and export your results to an HDF5 file.
 Name the file `AlphabetSoupCharity_Optimization.h5`.

 ### Step 4: Write a Report on the Neural Network Model

 For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.

 The report should contain the following:

   1. Overview of the analysis: Explain the purpose of this analysis.

+ ## Overview of the analysis: Explain the purpose of this analysis.

-  1. Results: Using bulleted lists and images to support your answers, address the following questions:
+Results: Using bulleted lists and images to support your answers, address the following questions:

-* Data Preprocessing
+## Data Preprocessing

-  - What variable(s) are the target(s) for your model?
+1. What variable(s) are the target(s) for your model?

+ •	The target variable is the 'IS_SUCCESSFUL' column from application_df

-  - What variable(s) are the features for your model?
+2. What variable(s) are the features for your model?

+ •	The feature variables are every other column from application_df --> this was defined by dropping the 'IS_SUCCESSFUL' column from the original dataframe

-  - What variable(s) should be removed from the input data because they are neither targets nor features?
+3. What variable(s) should be removed from the input data because they are neither targets nor features?

+ •	Both 'EIN' and 'NAME' columns were dropped/removed, because they were neither targets nor features for the dataset.

-* Compiling, Training, and Evaluating the Model
+## Compiling, Training, and Evaluating the Model

-  - How many neurons, layers, and activation functions did you select for your neural network model, and why?
+1. How many neurons, layers, and activation functions did you select for your neural network model, and why?

+ •	In the first attempt, I used hidden_nodes_layer1 - 8 and hidden_nodes_layer2 - 5 these were just random guesses from which to iterate upon in the second try.

-  - Were you able to achieve the target model performance?
+2. Were you able to achieve the target model performance?

+ •	I was not able to achieve the 75% model accuracy target

-  - What steps did you take in your attempts to increase model performance?
+3. What steps did you take in your attempts to increase model performance?

+ •	I added more layers, removed more columns, added additional hidden nodes, and switched up the activation functions associated with each layer attempting  to achieve higher model accuracy.

+Second Attempt

+Third Attempt:

+![Uploading image.png…]

-  1. Summary: Summarize the overall results of the deep learning model.
+Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+Overall, the deep learning model was around 73% accurate in predicting the classification problem.
+Using a model with greater correlation between input and output would likely result in higher prediction accuracy.
+This could be achieved by doing additional data cleanup up front, as well as by using a model with different activation functions and iterating until higher accuracy is reached.